isomerpages/nlb-learning/_arts/Adults & Seniors/Content.md

 <a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=203214754"><img alt="Book cover for Feelings" style="width:300px; text-align:left;" src="/images/Arts/AS/OCPL-17.jpeg"></a>

-<p> ‘’This children's book explores the world of emotions with enchanting illusions.
+<p> "This children's book explores the world of emotions with enchanting illusions.
 The lyrical text makes each feeling explored come to life, and helps children understand the emotions they experience.
 We chose to recommend a children's book as it has the magical power to simplify complicated thoughts and feelings faced in adulthood and is focused on freely expressing oneself.’’ - Common Touch Craft Unit </p>

 <p><a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=203214754">Find out more here</a>.</p>